parulv1/krishnap25.github.io/_pages/extracurriculars.md

 I sing, and have learnt Hindustani classical singing for 4 years.
 At Purdue, I was part of a fusion band called Tatvam (<a href="https://www.facebook.com/TatvamPurdue/">Facebook page</a>, <a href="https://www.youtube.com/channel/UCBlDeRAwAAP_SeVPqmVi_HQ">YouTube channel</a>).
-Here are some videos from the shows we performed.
-For videos, check out this <a href="https://www.youtube.com/playlist?list=PLLpZ0h8WEPbwnDKhWJ_QUO6eF4m-cC1Rh">playlist</a> on my YouTube channel.
+Check out this <a href="https://www.youtube.com/playlist?list=PLLpZ0h8WEPbwnDKhWJ_QUO6eF4m-cC1Rh">playlist</a> on my YouTube channel for some of the performances by Tatvam.
+Here is a mashup we created:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fOgxScOcfd4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>